Translate user interface files

 When processing of your translation request is completed, you receive an email notification from DTS.
 You can then view the result on the Request output tab of the request details page.

-- File for translation review – Download the XLIFF file to review and, as required, edit the translations.
+- For translation review – Download the XLIFF file to review and, as required, edit the translations.
 The file shows the source and target languages side by side.

-- Translated file in source format – Download this file if you don't intend to review or edit the translations.
+- Translated native format – Download this file if you don't intend to review or edit the translations.
 Native format means that the file is in the same format as the source file that you submitted.

 Review and edit the translations in the XLIFF file